Northshore Debate Series 2

 Relax.
 Have fun.

-I debated at Blue Valley Southwest High School for 4 years and am currently debating at KU
+I debated at KU and Blue Valley Southwest, I am currently coaching at Glenbrook North

 FW

 I am heavily persuaded by arguments about why the affirmative should read a topical plan.
-One of the main reasons for this is that I am persuaded by a lot of framing arguments which nullify aff offense (TVOA, argument testing, etc).
+One of the main reasons for this is that I am persuaded by a lot of framing arguments which nullify aff offense.
 The best way to deal with these things is to more directly impact turn common impacts like procedural fairness.
-Affirmative teams would also be well served to offer a competing interpretation of debate, designed to mitigate the negative impacts.
+Counter interpretations can be useful, but the goal of establishing a new model sometimes exacerbates core neg offense (limits).

 K